IvanAuteville/Space-Invaders-UE5/README.md

 # Space-Invaders-UE5

-Space Invaders clone made in UE5 with some GD twists!
+Space Invaders clone made in UE with some GD twists!

+This project was created using Unreal Engine 5.2.1.